awslabs/diagram-maker/docs/usage/declarative.md

 ```
 Please note that diagram maker will still render default connectors based on your chosen configuration.
 If you wish to suppress that, please use CSS overrides.

-## Allowing customers to drag the panels around
+## Allowing users to drag the panels around
 Panels by default, stick to their position.
-However, if you want, you can easily allow your customers to drag the panels around to customize their editor experience.
+However, if you want, you can easily allow your users to drag the panels around to customize their editor experience.
 To do this simply create a drag handle, the DOM element that when clicked & dragged, the entire panel drags along with it.
 We cannot make the entire panel draggable because then the content within it, becomes uninteractable.
 After that, you only need to add a few data attributes to make diagram maker aware of this drag handle:
 ```jsx
 {/* Using JSX */}
 <div>